Phil Campbell and the Bastard Sons: We're the Bastards

 On 4 September 2020, the band announced on social media that a new album We're the Bastards would be released on 13 November via Nuclear Blast.
 The album was recorded in 2020 and produced by Todd Campbell in Wales and mixed by Soren Anderson.
 Vocalist Neil Starr said: "It's definitely great to know that we have an audience now.
 We know there are people that want to hear it, but the truth is that we just had fun with it.
 Once again, we made the record we wanted to make and it's been really exciting.
 It was awesome to take our minds off everything and just concentrate on recording a kick ass album for the fans to enjoy."

 On 2 June 2021, the band announced they had parted ways with vocalist Neil Starr.

-On 18 January 2022 the band announced that Joel Peters had been made a permanent member of the band.
+On 18 January 2022, the band announced that Joel Peters had been made a permanent member of the band.

-On 11 September 2025 the band announced that Joel Peters was no longer a part of the band.
+On 11 September 2025, the band announced that Joel Peters was no longer a part of the band.

+Death of Phil Campbell and future of the band

+Phil Campbell died on 13 March 2026.
+Campbell's sons, the remaining members of the band, reformed shortly after his death under the name Phil Campbell's Bastard Sons.
+They will play a tribute show at Chepstow Castle alongside Chris Holmes, Tygers of Pan Tang, and other special guests and support acts.
+They will begin touring officially in September 2026 with a show in Coventry and dates in Europe supporting Judas Priest.
+In April 2026, Julian Jenkins of Fury was announced as the band's new lead singer.

+Ahead of Campbells death, the band were scheduled to Headline the first day of Takedown Festival 2026, though this was canceled ahead of time due to his medical issues, with the band being replaced with Therapy?.
+Following the announcement of his passing, the festival announced the Kerrang! stage, which The Bastard sons where set to play, would be renamed the Phil Campbell stage for the first day of the festival.
+In addition to this, a memorial wall was put up so fans could leave tributes and a 'minute of noise' was held for him on the Phil Campbell stage.